 Reading the original texts helps the students to understand the ability of language to be a valuable instrument of presentation of ideas, deep emotions, and profound depth of the meaning.
 The ability of the students to use the language in different situations and various contexts is the necessity that requires the teachers to use all the possible techniques to expand the scope of language to students.
 The studying of the Shakespearean texts is considered an effective tool of showing the learners the depth and diversity of the words that help the speakers and writers to reflect the emotions, feelings, and meanings.
 The eloquence of the characters, the rhetorical techniques used by the playwright, and the diversity of phrases used in the stories contribute to the ability of the students to understand the role of these instruments in the demonstration of the ideas.

-Thus, the Shakespearean plots, themes, and language can become a valuable tool for teaching international students the English language.
+Thus, the Shakespearean plots, themes, and language can become a valuable tool for teaching English online to international students.
 Mainly, they help the learners to know the true language and its origin, start to love it, and understand how the masterly use of language influences the eloquence of the text.
 At the same time, such techniques as the use of the separate limited parts of the stories, their detailed examination, and the involvement of interesting activities with the language might help the teachers to make their lessons diversified and fascinating to their learners.
 Therefore, Shakespearean English should be used for teaching foreign students because it provides multiple opportunities both for a student and a teacher.